dbt-labs/corp/msa.md

 If such a request is made, Fishtown Analytics will notify the Client that it is a Change Request.
 If the Client still wants to proceed with the Change Request, Fishtown Analytics will provide a price estimate to the Client.
 Upon approval of the Change Request’s scope and price, Fishtown Analytics will incorporate the work into the schedule.
 The Client understands that the schedule may be affected depending on the size or volume of Change Requests.

-Change Requests prices will be added to the invoice following approval by the Client.

 ## Payment

 **Payment.** Payments are accepted via check or ACH/wire.

 **Invoice.** Fishtown Analytics will invoice the Client according to the Statement of Work.
 Client shall pay all invoices within 30 days of receipt.

-**Expenses.** In addition to Fishtown Analytics' fees, the Client will be invoiced, upon Client approval, for Fishtown Analytics' expenses.
+**Expenses.** In addition to Fishtown Analytics' fees, the Client will be invoiced, upon written Client approval, for Fishtown Analytics' expenses.
 Fishtown Analytics' travel and lodging expenses will be invoiced to the Client without markup.
-Meal expenses will not be invoiced to the Client at all.
-Other Expenses incurred by Fishtown Analytics in performing services to the Client will be invoiced to Client.
+Meal expenses will not be invoiced to the Client.
+Other Expenses incurred by Fishtown Analytics subsequent Client approval and in performing services to the Client will be invoiced to Client.

 **Taxes.** Client is responsible for paying all applicable taxes, including sales, use and value added taxes.